Lockean proviso: Locke's formulation

+Agreement

-The phrase Lockean proviso was coined by libertarian political philosopher Robert Nozick in Anarchy, State, and Utopia.
-It is based on the ideas elaborated by John Locke in his Second Treatise of Government, namely that self-ownership allows a person the freedom to mix his or her labor with natural resources, converting common property into private property.
+The phrase Lockean proviso was coined by American libertarian political philosopher Robert Nozick in Anarchy, State, and Utopia.
+It is based on the ideas elaborated by Locke in his Second Treatise of Government, namely that self-ownership allows a person the freedom to mix his or her labor with natural resources, converting common property into private property.
 Locke concludes that people need to be able to protect the resources they are using to live on their property and that this is a natural right.
 Nozick used this idea to form his Lockean proviso which governs the initial acquisition of property in a society, but in order for his ideas of ownership of property to get off the ground and be cogent he devised the criterion to determine what makes property acquisition just, which is the proviso.
 The proviso says that although every appropriation of property is a diminution of another's rights to it, it is acceptable as long as it does not make anyone worse off than they would have been without any private property.

-Locke's proviso has been used by Georgists, socialists, and Basic Income advocates to point to land acquisition as illegitimate without compensation.
 In Georgism, the possession of land is proper only so long as the market rent is paid to the relevant community.
 If a plot of land has a positive rent, that implies that there is not land of similar quality freely available to others.
+Locke's proviso has also been used by socialists and universal basic income advocates to point to land acquisition as illegitimate without compensation.